 Closure Talk

 This talk concludes the conference.
-During this 10 minutes talk we will also announce the winners in the various competitions XtremeJ included.
+During this 10 minutes talk we will also announce the winners in the various competitions XtremePython included.